FranklyBrandon/MeaningfulJiraLinks/README.md

 # Meaningful Jira Links
-A Google Chrome extension that creates meaningful hyperlinks to tickets
+A Google Chrome extension that creates meaningful hyperlinks to Jira tickets FranklyBrandon - 3/27/2023